nxndps/dialpad-cli/README.md

  "uberconference_lines": "0"
 }
 ```
-you could also capture both
+You could also capture both

 `src/office_license.py >> output.log 2>&1`

-or send to `tee`
+Or send to `tee`

 `src/office_license.py  2>&1 | tee output.log`

 The output by default JSON so having jq available is recommended.